AEquitas - Champions for Justice

 Trainings

-AEquitas offers training related to the investigation and prosecution of gender-based violence and human trafficking.
+AEquitas offers training related to the investigation and prosecution of sexual violence, intimate partner violence, stalking, and human trafficking.
 We work alongside our multidisciplinary partners to continuously expand our course offerings.
 All training events are tuition-free, and scholarships may be available to help offset the cost of travel-related expenses.

 Trainings

-AEquitas offers training related to the investigation and prosecution of gender-based violence and human trafficking.
+AEquitas offers training related to the investigation and prosecution of sexual violence, intimate partner violence, stalking, and human trafficking.
 We work alongside our multidisciplinary partners to continuously expand our course offerings.
 All training events are tuition-free, and scholarships may be available to help offset the cost of travel-related expenses.

 The Traffick Report: Conversation with the Field